radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 In this case, the reverting is split into 2 cycles too, one with -4 and the other with -1.

-Let's assume that a few blocks have passed, but the sender wants to stop sending.
+Let's assume that a few seconds have passed, but the sender wants to stop sending.
 This can happen because the sender doesn't want to fund the receiver anymore or because they want to change some of its configuration.
 In the latter case sending is stopped only to be immediately resumed, but with different parameters.
-Either way, the effects of the sender on the receiver's deltas need to be reverted from the current block to the end of the existing funding period.
+Either way, the effects of the sender on the receiver's deltas need to be reverted from the current timestamp to the end of the existing funding period.

 ![](how_the_pool_works_5.png)

 The old funding end deltas are reverted because they don't reflect the real funding end anymore.
-On the other hand, a new end is applied to the current block, just as if it was always supposed to be the end of the funding period.
+On the other hand, a new end is applied to the current timestamp, just as if it was always supposed to be the end of the funding period.
 Now the receiver's future isn't affected by the sender anymore.
 The past stays untouched because the already sent funds are out of the sender's control.